Three things to know about the Seahawks’ Week 2 opponent, the Tennessee Titans

 Arizona’s Chandler Jones had a monster game against the Titans, finishing with five sacks — yes, five — four tackles for loss, six QB hits and two forced fumbles that set up 14 points for the Cardinals.

-Chandler Jones abused the Titans’ veteran left tackle, Taylor Lewan, much of the game, prompting Lewan to post an apology on Twitter after the game.
+Jones abused the Titans’ veteran left tackle, Taylor Lewan, much of the game, prompting Lewan to post an apology on Twitter after the game.

 Lewan wrote: “Got my ass kicked today, no way around that.
 I let the team and the fans down.
 Thank you @chanjones55 (Jones) for exposing me.
 It will only force me to get better.”